 Our Curriculum Ethos @ CHIS

-We believe our children learn best when stimulated by an exciting and challenging curriculum which inspires them and motivates them to learn.
+Here at Chalkwell Infant School we REACH for the stars.
+We want to best prepare our learners of today for tomorrow's world.
+In doing so we believe in engaging our children into learning as a priority.
+This means that we put the children's wellbeing to the fore so that our children are ready to learn.
+We want to interest and excite the children into wanting to learn and so we offer a stimulating and challenging curriculum which inspires them and motivates them.
 We believe in a curriculum model where pupils’ key skills and knowledge are developed across different subjects, themes and opportunities, and that through rich experiences we are able to inspire rich minds.
 We offer a topic based approach to the curriculum in order to give learning a real context and purpose.
-Our topics bring the skills, knowledge and understanding of the National Curriculum alive and make it exciting so that the learning is embedded.
+Our topics bring the skills, knowledge and understanding of the National Curriculum alive and use a range of teaching and learning approaches so the knowledge is embedded.

 Our aim is to offer our pupils a broad and balanced curriculum which focuses on developing the basic skills necessary for learning, the opportunity to develop knowledge and skills across the wider foundation subjects, and a focus on our wellbeing and development.
 We believe that through these three strands we have a holistic approach to developing the whole child, preparing our pupils for a love of lifelong learning.

 Our programme of topics provides us with exciting ‘hooks’ to motivate and entice our learners.
 Our aim is to give the children a variety of opportunities in order to bring their learning to life, broaden their experiences and to make their experience in school enjoyable and memorable.